arendd/bh-europe_2025_metrics/paper/paper.md

 ## Reviewing tools for KPI measurement in ELIXIR

-During the project, it has become apparent that the KPI landscape in ELIXIR, as well as within the institutions in the nodes themselves, is highly fragmented.
+During the project, it has become apparent that the KPI landscape in ELIXIR, as well as within the institutions in the Nodes themselves, is highly fragmented.
 For example, ELIXIR-DE, ELIXIR-Norway or ELIXIR-CZ have already defined KPI sets that are, in some cases, very comprehensive and concrete, while others only record KPIs very loosely and without clearly defined descriptions.
-Also when considering the way of measuring KPIs we saw that there are already some technical solutions available, but with different maturity levels.
+Also, when considering the way of measuring KPIs, we saw that there are already some technical solutions available, but with different maturity levels.

-As part of our landscape analysis, we also looked at common tools used for measuring KPIs and which are described below.
+As part of our landscape analysis, we also looked at some common tools used for measuring KPIs, which are described below.

 ### Scorpion